MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-senders-insight.md

 ## What do you need to know before you begin?

 - You open the Microsoft Defender portal at <https://security.microsoft.com>.
-To go directly to the **Bulk sender insights** page, use <https://security.microsoft.com/senderinsights>.
+To go directly to the **Bulk senders insight** page, use <https://security.microsoft.com/senderinsights>.

 - Bulk simulation and detection might not work correctly if the MX record for your Microsoft 365 domain points to a third party service or device.